Security Issuing Bylaw Requirements

 When a regional district submits a security issuing bylaw for provincial approval, it must be accompanied by a signed corporate officer's certificate.
 The corporate officer's certificate certifies that the bylaw was passed at a legal board meeting, followed all the legal procedures, that the challenge period has passed, and no application was made to quash the bylaw.

-An online version of the certificate can be downloaded from the Municipal Finance Authority website:
+- Get the online version of the certificate from the Municipal Finance Authority

 Municipal Security Issuing Resolution & Agreement

 All long-term borrowing must be undertaken by a regional district through the Municipal Finance Authority.
 Municipalities may request that their regional district undertake borrowing on their behalf by forwarding to their regional district the following:

 - a certified copy of the municipal security issuing resolution,